 Long Beach Clean Cities

-The Long Beach Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to reduce petroleum use in transportation.
+The Long Beach Clean Cities works with vehicle fleets, fuel providers, community leaders, and other stakeholders to save energy and promote the use of domestic fuels and advanced vehicle technologies in transportation.

 - Designated: August 31, 1994

-- Boundary: City of Long Beach and surrounding area within Los Angeles County
+- Local/Regional Service Area: City of Long Beach and surrounding area within Los Angeles County, including the Port of Long Beach, Signal Hill, Cerritos, and Norwalk

 Alternative Fueling Stations